sharare-sadri/CryptoCurrency-exchange/README.md

 # CryptoCurrency-exchange

 ## Proposal: Minimalist Kubernetes Deployment
-This proposal outlines a fast, scalable, and automated infrastructure for the CryptoCurrencyExchange web application.
-The design prioritizes industry-standard tools for a minimal, robust setup that can be deployed in 1-2 days.
+This proposal outlines a cloud-native, scalable, and automated infrastructure for the CryptoCurrencyExchange application.
+The objective is to migrate the existing Django monolith to a Kubernetes-based environment.
+The proposed solution prioritizes industry-standard, open- source tools to ensure reliability, maintainability, and rapid deployment.

 # Schematic Design